Bogotobogo

 1 ?
 Ss 1:48 init [3]

-Each child process started by parent process.
+Each child process is started by parent process.
 When linux starts, it runs a single program, init, with process #1.
 This is OS process manager, and it's the prime ancestor of all processes.
 Then, other system processes are started by init or by other processes started by init.
 The login procedure is one of the example.
 The init starts the getty program once for each terminal that we can use to log in, and it is shown in the ps as below:

 3812 tty1 Ss+ 0:00 /sbin/mingetty tty1